 Of course, you can always file an extension if you simply can’t meet the deadline.
 This will still entail paying interest on anything you end up owing, but at least you’ll avoid other failure-to-file penalties.

-So what’s your deadline?
-Some businesses, like sole proprietorships, share a tax filing deadline with individuals filing income tax returns: April 15.
+So what’s the deadline for your state and federal income tax return?
+Some businesses, like sole proprietorships, share a tax filing deadline with individuals filing income tax returns: April 18.
 If you have an S-Corp, on the other hand, you’ll need to file a full month earlier on March 15.

 Filing an application for extension of your taxes